 Business optimization software helps organizations make the best use of available resources —people, equipment, time, etc.—by determining optimal solutions to planning problems.

 Business optimization software can algorithmically resolve business planning problems with precision and speed.
 Because these problems are rarely static, solutions can change on the fly.
-When resource counts change and gaps appear, business optimization adjusts to find the optimal answer, fast.
+When resource counts change and gaps appear, business optimization software adjusts to make the optimal decision, fast.

 Business optimization tackles problems by weighing various constraints and comparing the relative strengths of each possible solution.